 If you're at the office, with the kids, stuck in traffic, or otherwise just don't have time for all that breathing, try to squeeze some vitamin B into your daily diet.
 B vitamins — B2, B6, and B12 — along with magnesium, help to produce serotonin, which is known to help regulate mood and relieve stress.
 Have a handful of almonds, which are loaded with B vitamins, zinc, and healthy antioxidants.
-Other stress-relieving foods filled with vitamin B are fish, broccoli, whole grain rice, sushi, beef, and milk.
+Other stress-relieving foods filled with vitamin B are fish, broccoli, whole grain rice, beef, and milk.

 walk, don’t run

 Exercise in general is a great way to literally burn off stress, but walking is a particularly powerful tool against tension and anxiety — and the reasons are surprisingly simple.
-For one, anyone can walk.
 You don't have to be a trained athlete to walk around the block or through the park.
 You also don't need to walk for very long to enjoy the benefits it can bring.
 A 15- or 20-minute walk on your lunch break can reduce stress and improve your mood for the rest of the day.
 Walking triggers the release of endorphins, which help to relieve pain and stimulate relaxation in a very big way.

 Alcohol may at first seem like a good antidote to stress, but don't be fooled.
 Alcohol is actually a depressant and a few "relaxing" drinks could leave you feeling worse rather than better.
 In addition, alcohol is known to decrease your quality of sleep, especially during the second half of the night, when you should be getting deep, healthful REM sleep.
 As a result, instead of waking up rested and relaxed, you will likely wake feeling tired, groggy, and, well, stressed.
-If you feel you simply can't unwind without a glass of vino, limit it to one.
+If you feel you simply can't unwind without a glass of wine, limit it to one.
 Go for a walk or cook a healthy B vitamin-laden dinner instead!

 when the going gets tough